ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 The performance analysis tools (such as CrayPAT and CrayPAT-lite) behave slightly differently to other HPE Cray modules when you change to a non-default version of the programming environment.
 Specifically, an additional step is required to make them available.
-Once you have loaded the `cpe` module, you will also need to load the `perftools-base` module to be able to load and use the performance tools modules.
+Once you have loaded the `cpe` module, you may also need to load the `perftools-base` module to be able to load and use the performance tools modules.

 ### Available HPE Cray Programming Environment releases on ARCHER2